Ore plus Tur\'{a}n: Open Problems

 \begin{qu}What is the maximum number of edges in $n$-vertex, non-Hamiltonian, $K_{r+1}$-free graphs which are not $r$-partite?\end{qu}

-As discussed in the introduction (see \cref{fig:tofl}), the extremal graphs for the problem of maximizing the number of edges in $n$-vertex, $K_{r+1}$-free, non-Hamiltonian graphs can be viewed as the result of attaching a pendent edge to the extremal graph for the problem of maximizing the number of edges in $(n-1)$-vertex, $K_{r+1}$-free graphs.
-Similarly in Ore's theorem (part 2 of \cref{thm:ore}) the extremal graph among $n$-vertex non-Hamiltonian graphs is obtained by attaching a pendent edge to the extremal graph among $(n-1)$-vertex graphs.
+As discussed in the introduction (see \cref{fig:tofl}), the extremal graphs for the problem of maximizing the number of edges in $n$-vertex, $K_{r+1}$-free, non-Hamiltonian graphs can be viewed as the result of attaching a pendant edge to the extremal graph for the problem of maximizing the number of edges in $(n-1)$-vertex, $K_{r+1}$-free graphs.
+Similarly in Ore's theorem (part 2 of \cref{thm:ore}) the extremal graph among $n$-vertex non-Hamiltonian graphs is obtained by attaching a pendant edge to the extremal graph among $(n-1)$-vertex graphs.
 One might wonder how general this phenomenon is.
 The $r=2$ case in \cref{sec:r2} is an example where it does not hold.
-Recent work in \cite{MNNRW22} shows that for every graph $H$ and sufficiently large $n$ and $r$, $\T$ maximizes the number of copies of $H$ among $n$-vertex, $K_{r+1}$-free graphs.
-Motivated by this result, we pose a similar question when an additional property such as non-Hamiltonicity is required. \begin{qu} For which graphs $H \ne K_t$ does the graph $\G[0]$ maximize the number of copies of $H$ among $n$-vertex, $K_{r+1}$-free, non-Hamiltonian graphs for sufficiently large $n$ and $r$? \end{qu}
+Recent work in \cite{MNNRW23} shows that for every graph $H$ and sufficiently large $n$ and $r$, $\T$ maximizes the number of copies of $H$ among $n$-vertex, $K_{r+1}$-free graphs.
+Motivated by this result, we pose a similar question when an additional property such as non-Hamiltonicity is required. \begin{qu} For which graphs $H \ne K_t$ does the graph $\G[r]$ maximize the number of copies of $H$ among $n$-vertex, $K_{r+1}$-free, non-Hamiltonian graphs for sufficiently large $n$ and $r$? \end{qu}

-Finally, we did not attempt to extend \cref{thm:edgehammain} to maximize the number of edges for smaller values of $n$.
-The graph $\Gs$ is not always extremal for these values. \cref{thm:ore} addresses $n \le r+1$, as the extremal graphs all are $K_{r+1}$-free.
+Finally, we did not attempt to extend Theorems \ref{theorem:kr+1all} and \ref{theorem:kr+1kpath1} to maximize the number of edges for smaller values of $n$.
+The graph $\Gs$ is not always extremal for these values. \cref{table}, \cref{thm:kstableedge}, and \cref{rem:colexproperties} address $n \le r+1$, as the extremal graphs all are $K_{r+1}$-free.
 It would also be interesting to characterize the extremal graphs for the problem of maximizing the number of $t$-cliques.

 \begin{qu} Which graphs not in $\Gell$, if any, achieve the maximum number of $t$-cliques among $n$-vertex, $K_{r+1}$-free, non-Hamiltonian graphs?
-Among graphs which are not traceable, Hamiltonian, $k$-path Hamiltonian, $k$-Hamiltonian? \end{qu}
+Among graphs which are not traceable, Hamiltonian, $k$-path Hamiltonian, $k$-Hamiltonian, $k$-Hamiltonian-connected, or $k$-connected? \end{qu}